dananau/GTPyhop/Some_GTPyhop_Details.md

     gtpyhop.declare_actions(unload)

-In Pyhop it would be written the same way, except for two minor differences:
+In Pyhop there would be two minor differences:

-- If an action is inapplicable (i.e., if the `if` test fails in the above example), Pyhop requires it to return `False`.
+- If an action is inapplicable (i.e., if the `if` test fails in the above example), Pyhop would require it to return `False`.
 In GTPyhop, it may either return `False` or (as above) not return a value.

- - The last line refers to `gtpyhop.declare_actions` rather than `pyhop.declare_actions`.
+ - The last line would begin with `pyhop` rather than `gtpyhop`.

 ## <span id="Tasks">2.
 Tasks and task methods</span>